sora-xor/sora-docs/src/social-insurance.md

 ---
-title: "Social Insurance on the Sora Network | Sora Docs"
+title: "Social Insurance on the SORA Network | SORA Docs"
 head:
   - - meta
     - name: description
-      content: "Learn about social insurance on the Sora Network and how it promotes social safety nets and risk-sharing within the Sora ecosystem.
-Discover how social insurance mechanisms work, their benefits, and how they contribute to building a more inclusive and sustainable financial system on the Sora Network."
+      content: "Learn about social insurance on the SORA Network and how it promotes social safety nets and risk-sharing within the SORA ecosystem.
+Discover how social insurance mechanisms work, their benefits, and how they contribute to building a more inclusive and sustainable financial system on the SORA Network."
   - - meta
     - name: keywords
-      content: "social insurance, Sora Network, social safety nets, risk-sharing, inclusive financial system, sustainable financial system, Sora ecosystem"
+      content: "social insurance, SORA Network, social safety nets, risk-sharing, inclusive financial system, sustainable financial system, SORA ecosystem"
 ---

 # Social Insurance for Systematically Important Infrastructure